 More than 70% of CareerBuilder job seekers are on mobile devices as they search, so if your job postings aren’t mobile accessible, you’re missing out.
 Along with that, this tech-savvy generation is accustomed to instant gratification and many don’t have the patience to fill out a wonky form.
 Enabling one-click apply on your job postings lets technology do the work for you (and them).

 It’s also good practice to think about how job seekers communicate.
 Texting candidates can reach them quicker and make it easier for them to respond.
+Targeted emails reach candidates with job opportunities.
 Some tactics, like good old referrals, will never go away, but the technology behind referrals has changed a lot.
 Recruiters can now look to social media and use tools like Social Referral, which automates the referral process.

 Share salary and wages upfront — and price pay competitively.